 • What qualities are most responsible for making the human physique more psychologically compelling?

-• What, specifically, about a body inspires admiration and intrigue?
+• What, specifically, about a body inspires admiration?

 Symmetry occurs when a human physique’s musculature appears proportionally developed – the back is as strong as the chest, and the thighs are as muscular as the arms.